 Student Life

-From residence and dining halls to educational and social activities, students are always learning at Brown - whether you study online, commute or live on-campus.
+From residence and dining halls to educational and social activities, students are always learning at Brown - whether you choose to study online, commute or live on-campus.

 Life Outside the Classroom

-This section is applicable for students attending programs taking place on the Brown University campus in Providence, RI or studying online.
+This page is applicable for students attending programs taking place on the Brown University campus in Providence, RI or studying online.
 See the appropriate program page for BELL and BEE programs.

 On the Brown Campus

 Attending Pre-College Programs on the Brown University campus will give you a true sense of the American college experience.
-In addition to your coursework, students enrolled in on-campus courses will be responsible for getting yourself to and from classes, the Dining Halls and their residence hall while also choosing from a wide variety of out-of-classroom activities.
-These activities and events include everything from college success workshops to student organizations (pick up basketball, anyone?) and social programs, giving you the opportunity to further explore your interests and also try new things while interacting with peers from around the world.
+In addition to your coursework, if you are a student enrolled in an on-campus course you will be responsible for your out-of-class work, as well as getting yourself to and from classes, the Dining Halls and your residence hall while also choosing from a wide variety of out-of-classroom activities.
+Your day will include a lot of freedom and flexibility with expectations that you will treat yourself and your new community members with respect and inquisitiveness.
+These activities and events include everything from college success workshops to student organizations and social programs (pick up basketball, anyone?), giving you the opportunity to further explore your interests and also try new things while interacting with peers from around the world.

 Educational and Social Activities

 Throughout your time on campus, you will have opportunities to attend different educational, social and recreational events.
 You'll also be able to participate in virtual events (see below).
-As a student, you will have access to free activities that provide you with great opportunities to build friendships and bond with other Pre-College students.
+As a student, you will have access to all of these no-cost activities that provide you with great opportunities to learn, build friendships and bond with other Pre-College students.

 Educational Activities

 As a Pre-College student, you can prepare for the transition to college through a range of talks and engaging workshops.
-Sharpen your skills for what’s next in your academic career through workshops on time management, selecting a major, the college application process, personal leadership development, identity development and more.
+Sharpen your skills for what’s next in your academic journey through workshops on time management, the college application process, selecting a major, personal leadership development, exploring aspects of your identity and more.

 Social and Recreational Events

 Get to know more of your peers outside of class by taking part in social and recreational events.
-You could find yourself playing soccer on the green, relaxing at a spa night, attending a campus block party or getting your hands dirty while planting succulents.
+You could find yourself playing soccer on the green, relaxing at a spa night, attending a campus block party or crafting friendship bracelets to exchange with your new friends.
 You can also enjoy program-sponsored off-campus excursions to local beaches, the nearby mall, escape rooms and other fun activities in the New England area.

 The Residential Experience

 Residential students live in Brown residence halls, a short distance from academic buildings and campus resources.
+Because our programs utilize the entire Brown campus, you should expect to walk up to 15 to 20 minutes in an urban setting to get to classes, dining halls, student activities, and residence halls.
+This is a normal part of life at Brown and provides you with a chance to explore the campus, develop independence, and enjoy the rhythm of daily college life in the city of Providence.
 Just like college, carefully selected and trained Student Life staff will live alongside you, working proactively to create a vibrant and safe living-learning environment where everyone can thrive.

 Throughout your time on campus, Student Life staff host fun activities in the residence halls that give you the chance to take a break from studying and build community with your fellow residents.
 You’ll also have opportunities to connect with your hallmates through weekly facilitated conversations about critical elements of a successful college transition.